 Pittock Block lobby, Portland

 Elevators in Oregon service nearly 200 million trips annually.
-That figure is based on the industry’s calculus of an average of 20,000 trips per elevator and a total of 9,939 passenger elevators around the state, according to the state Building Codes Division.
+That figure is based on the industry’s calculus of an average of 20,000 trips per elevator and a total of 9,939 passenger elevators around the state.
 Yet information about how often elevators malfunction and how many people get trapped is difficult to obtain.
 The industry is not required to produce safety reports, and public record keeping is spotty.

 Nevertheless, anecdotal reports, along with data from Portland Bureau of Emergency Communications, suggest the number of people getting stuck in elevators is increasing, and that workforce and workload challenges have created a backlog of maintenance work.

-Many more people stuck in elevators never dial 911, and that either building security or an elevator technician address the situation.
+Many more people stuck in elevators never dial 911, and that either building security or an elevator technician are handling the situation.
 In many elevators the emergency button does not connect to emergency services but instead directs the caller to a private operator or building security.